WNNE: History

 The analog channel 31 allocation in the Upper Valley was first occupied by WRLH in West Lebanon, New Hampshire, an NBC affiliate which operated from 1966 to 1968 and from 1971 to 1974.
 (The WRLH call letters are currently used by a Fox affiliate in Richmond, Virginia, owned by the Sinclair Broadcast Group.)

 The Taft Broadcasting Corporation, the same company who founded KGUL-TV in Galveston, Texas (now KHOU in Houston), but unrelated to the larger Taft Broadcasting Company of Cincinnati, obtained a permit for a new channel 31 that was by then reallocated to Hartford in 1977.
-Initially, this new television station was assigned the call letters WMVW but went on-the-air September 27, 1978, as WNNE-TV from its facility in White River Junction.
-The station was granted a waiver by the Federal Communications Commission (FCC) to identify as "Hartford/Hanover" in 1980 and the -TV suffix was subsequently dropped at a later time.
+Initially, this new television station was assigned the call letters WMVW but went on-the-air September 27, 1978, as WNNE from its facility in White River Junction.
+The station was granted a waiver by the Federal Communications Commission (FCC) to identify as "Hartford–Hanover" in 1980.

 For its first twelve years, WNNE was a full-fledged station running its own syndicated lineup as well as network programming from NBC.
 On December 17, 1990, Heritage Media (then-owner of WPTZ) bought WNNE and turned it into a semi-satellite of WPTZ.
 For a time, most programming still originated out of WNNE, but certain shows were relayed from Plattsburgh through a new microwave relay system.
 In 2000, WPTZ moved WNNE's master control to its studios in Plattsburgh.
 This move would be followed by WNNE's website being integrated into a separate section of WPTZ's website in July 2001.
 On some cable systems in Central Vermont (such as Charter Communications systems serving Barre, St. Johnsbury and Chelsea; and Comcast in Rutland), both WPTZ and WNNE were carried even though the two stations' schedules were identical.